williamrlix/TIL-william-sigalemba-10-18-2022/README.md

 i need to be more patience

 tomorow i plan to fix the code and start to build the body of website

+10/20/2022
+today i learn how to made a form with backend using python, and then i learn how to made search button

+we have a little bit problem with the connetion and fix it together

+i hope my next time is good as now

+tomorow i will attend at tea time with miss Eunso